simonlotzkar/1800_20233_17/README.md

 * [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant.
     * => can be simplified to just the latter.
 The score can be simply found by counting the number of voterIDs.

-## 5. Future Features
+## 5. Future Plans
+Expansions (large multi-feature additions), features, and optimizations that can be made after launching the app:
-* Expanding from just icecream machines to all products (eg. smoothies)
+* [Expansion] Allow users to submit an update for any product instead of just icecream (eg. smoothies)
-* Expanding to other businesses (eg. TimHortons)
+* [Expansion] Add other restaurants to the catalog (eg. TimHortons)
+* [Feature] Add a submission form for users to request a missing restaurant to be added
+* [Feature] Add a report form to each restaurant to allow users to flag admins for incorrect locations (eg we added the wrong address)
-* Add MapBox display at top of catalog page
+* [Feature] Add MapBox display at top of catalog page
-* Add google sign-up/log-in
+* [Feature] Add google sign-up/log-in
-* Display every update's owner total score, average score, and number of posts
+* [Feature] Display every update's owner total score, average score, and number of posts
-* Add a preview 'dummy update' of what the user's posts will look like on their profile page
+* [Feature] Add a preview 'dummy update' of what the user's posts will look like on their profile page
-* Customization manager page accessible to admins only
+* [Feature] Customization manager page accessible to admins only (allow for editing, deleting, and creating customizations)
-* Submit restaurant page => Restaurant manager page
+* [Feature] Restaurant manager page to replace submit restaurant page (allow for editing and creating restaurants)
-* Add % of users that have unlocked achievement
+* [Feature] Add % of users that have unlocked achievement
+* [Optimization] General code refactoring

 ## 6. Contents of Folder
 Content of the project folder: